Workers' compensation insurance is designed to benefit both employers and their employees.

 Workers' comp benefits for employees

 The advantages of workers' compensation benefits for employees are that they experience less financial strain while receiving care and treatment for an injury.
-Coverage can include compensation for permanent injuries, access to vocation rehabilitation, free health and safety training as well as survivor benefits.
+Coverage can include compensation for permanent injuries, access to vocational rehabilitation, free health and safety training as well as survivor benefits.

 Workers' comp benefits for employers